-C. Each stray dog or any cat impounded shall be kept and maintained at the county pound for a minimum of seventy-two hours or one hundred twenty hours for an animal that is wearing a license, unless claimed or surrendered by its owner.
-Any person may purchase such a dog or cat on expiration of the impoundment period, if the person pays all pound fees established by the county board of supervisors and complies with the licensing and vaccinating provisions of this article.
-If such dog or cat is to be used for medical research, no license or vaccination shall be required.
+C. Each stray dog or any cat impounded and not eligible for a sterilization program shall be kept and maintained at the county pound for a minimum of seventy-two hours or one hundred twenty hours for an animal that is impounded with a microchip or wearing a license or any other discernible form of owner identification, unless claimed or surrendered by its owner.
+Any person may purchase a dog or cat on expiration of the impoundment period, if the person pays all pound fees established by the county board of supervisors and complies with the licensing and vaccinating provisions of this article.
+If the dog or cat is to be used for medical research, a license or vaccination is not required.
+Any impounded cat that is eligible for a sterilization program and that will be returned to the vicinity where the cat was originally captured may be exempted from the mandatory holding period required by this subsection.
+For the purposes of this subsection, "eligible" means a cat that is living outdoors, lacks discernible identification, is of sound health and possesses its claws.

-D. Any impounded licensed dog or any cat may be reclaimed by its owner or such owner's agent provided that the person reclaiming the dog or cat furnishes proof of the person's right to do so and pays all pound fees established by the board of supervisors.
-Any person purchasing such a dog or cat shall pay all pound fees established by the board of supervisors.
+D. Any impounded licensed dog or any cat may be reclaimed by its owner or the owner's agent provided that the person reclaiming the dog or cat furnishes proof of the person's right to do so and pays all pound fees established by the board of supervisors.
+Any person purchasing a dog or cat shall pay all pound fees established by the board of supervisors.